karolzlot/chembox_wiki_scrap/README.md

 # chembox_wiki_scrap

-This scraper downloads wikipedia pages, extract informations from chembox templates and saves them to JSON, XML and XLSX files.
+This scraper downloads wikipedia pages, extract information from chembox templates and saves them to JSON, XML and XLSX files.

 Requires Python 3.9